Trademark Classes Cheat Sheet Australia: 45 Classes

 Fees shown are government fees only (GST-free) and are current as of the date of publication.
 Check IP Australia's fee schedule for the latest figures.
 Professional fees for attorney services are separate.

-Most product businesses file in 1–3 classes, meaning total government fees typically range from $250 to $750 for a direct filing.
-Paying for a class you genuinely need is an investment; paying for a class you don't need is waste.
+Most product businesses file in 1 to 3 classes.
+Paying for a class you genuinely need is an investment.
+Paying for a class you do not need is waste.

 Frequently Asked Questions